The Gloo Mesh API helps you set up and manage an Istio service mesh in a single or many Kubernetes clusters.

 Core concepts

-Before diving into how the Gloo Mesh API is organized and designed, flip through the following core concepts.
+Before diving into how the Gloo API is organized and designed, flip through the following core concepts.

 API groups